Sainte-Baume

 Flora Ecosystems

 The park's most remarkable botanical feature is the ancient beech and maple forest on the north-facing cliff of the Sainte-Baume ridge, surviving as a relic of cooler climate conditions at unusually low latitude and elevation.
-This sacred forest, protected by royal decree since the 14th century, contains trees estimated at over 400 years old.
-The south-facing slopes support typical Mediterranean maquis and garrigue with holm oak, Aleppo pine, and aromatic herbs.
+This sacred forest, under continuous protection since at least the medieval period, contains trees estimated at over 400 years old.
+[1] The south-facing slopes support typical Mediterranean maquis and garrigue with holm oak, Aleppo pine, and aromatic herbs.
 Calcareous grasslands harbor exceptional orchid diversity.
 The vertical cliffs support specialized rupicole plant communities.

 Geology